-Writing before becoming Attorney General, Suella Braverman expressed her support for the creation of a constitution, democracy and rights commission to “ensure the boundaries of judicial review are appropriately drawn”.
+In January 2020, writing both before becoming Attorney General and the launch of the IRAL, Suella Braverman expressed her support for the Government’s plans to review the judicial review process and to ensure that the boundaries of judicial review are appropriately drawn”.

 Judges are very well aware of the risk of challenges being brought in what are political rather than legal grounds.
 They are repelling them and are careful to avoid straying into what are genuine political matters.
 When this is a matter that is to be considered it should not start from the premise that judges are eager to pronounce on political issues.
 The true position is actually quite the opposite.

 Judicial review is a process where a judge reviews the lawfulness of a decision or action made by a public body.
 Judicial review considers the way that a decision has been made.
 It does not determine the rights and wrongs of the conclusions reached.

 The judicial review process has already been subject to amendments over the past decade.
 In 2012, the Government introduced a reduced time limit for bringing judicial review cases for certain planning decisions and procurement cases.
 In 2015, part 4 of the Criminal Justice and Courts Act 2015 introduced changes to the judicial review process.
 This included changes relating to the disclosure of information about how cases are funded and the circumstances in which the costs liability of claimants could be capped.